ZorkaKunovac/TaylorSeries/README.md

 # TaylorSeries
-Assembly Taylor Series and two examples of calculating factoriel
+Assembly project: Taylor Series and two examples of calculating factoriel

+Embedded and RT systems